Whitney S. Newcomb, Ph.D.

 - Newcomb, W. S. (2014).
 Continuing to disrupt the status quo: Young and new women professors of educational leadership.
 New Directions in Educational Leadership: Innovations in Research, Teaching and Learning Series, Information Age Publishing.

-Dr. Whitney S. Newcomb, professor, interim department chair and coordinator of the Ph.D. program in Educational Leadership, teaches courses on social justice and equity in leadership, ethical leadership, school communication and instructional leadership for the School of Education.
+Dr. Whitney S. Newcomb, professor and department chair in the Department of Educational Leadership, teaches courses on social justice and equity in leadership, ethical leadership, school communication and instructional leadership for the School of Education.

 Newcomb is the author of more than 50 published journal articles and book chapters, the author of three published books and monographs, and has presented at numerous local, national and international conferences.

-She has served on the editorial boards of Educational Administration Quarterly and the Journal for Research on Leadership Education, and is currently serving on the board of the Journal of School Leadership.
+She has served on the editorial boards of Educational Administration Quarterly, the Journal for Research on Leadership Education, and the Journal of School Leadership.
 Newcomb is also a co-editor for a book series on educational leadership for social justice published by Information Age.